Zhouzi/zhouzi.github.io/javascript-framework-list.md

 # Knockout

-If you want to write pure JS with a simple, lightweight and pretty well supported framework, you best bet could be [Knockout](http://knockoutjs.com/).
+If you want to write pure JS with a simple, lightweight and pretty well supported framework, your best bet could be [Knockout](http://knockoutjs.com/).
-It has no dependencies while implementing two-way data binding, custom bindings and much more.
+It has no dependencies while implementing the core features of a great framework.

 * [Official tutorial](http://learn.knockoutjs.com/)